waydabber/BetterDisplay/README.md

 ## Special Thanks

-The basic idea and some of the code was adapted from [FluffyDisplay](https://github.com/tml1024/FluffyDisplay).
+Some of the original code was adapted from [FluffyDisplay](https://github.com/tml1024/FluffyDisplay).
 Thanks to [@tml1024](https://github.com/tml1024)!